schlpbch/astro-guild42/src/content/blog/back-to-the-server.md

 [Jonas Bandi](https://www.linkedin.com/in/jonasbandi/) is an enthusiastic developer, architect and trainer.
 He is particularly interested in bringing together modern web development and traditional enterprise applications.
 With a background in traditional Java and .NET development, he now works primarily with JavaScript, Angular & React.
 In recent years, Jonas has conducted dozens of in-house workshops for numerous companies in Switzerland.

 Jonas is involved in a wide variety of projects: from aircraft control to industrial control platforms to business applications.
 He has also been teaching modern web development in CAS application development with JavaScript & HTML5 at the Bern University of Applied Sciences for several years.

-### Registration

-Please register by 3 p.m. on Tuesday, April 15, 2024 using [Meetup](https://www.meetup.com/guild42ch/events/298694012/).

-Thanks to our speakers, sponsors and patrons, the lecture is free!